-It will create development Docker image and start it.
-Weblate is running on http://127.0.0.1:8080/> and you can sign in with admin user and admin password.
+It will create a development Docker image and start it.
+Weblate is running on http://127.0.0.1:8080/> and you can sign in as the user admin using admin as the password.
 The new installation is empty, so you might want to continue with Adding translation projects and components.

-The Dockerfile and docker-compose.yml for this are located in dev-docker directory.
+The Dockerfile and docker-compose.yml for this are located in the dev-docker directory.

-The script also accepts some parameters, to execute tests run it with test parameter and then specify any test parameters, for example:
+The script also accepts some parameters, to execute tests, run it with the test parameter and then specify any test parameters, for example: